Why Does My Toddler Wake Up Crying From Naps?

 Common Reasons a Toddler Wakes Up Crying

-Naps are part of a crucial developmental stage, so let's take a look at some of the reasons your toddler wakes up crying during them.
+Naps are part of a crucial developmental stage, so let's take a look at some of the answers to the question: why do kids cry when they wake up?Common Reasons a Toddler Wakes Up Crying

 1. Sleep Cycles